dillonmabry/youtube-sentiment-helper/README.md

 ```
 ## To-Do
 - [X] Create API to use Youtube API V3 via REST to get comments for videos
-- [ ] Analyze existing sentiment analysis models to select and use
+- [X] Analyze existing sentiment analysis models to select and use
+- [ ] Improve/enhance sentiment learning model
 - [ ] Utilize sentiment analysis to analyze Youtube video and provide analytics
 - [ ] Finalize and create Python package for project
 - [ ] Create web based portal